 That’s baccarat in a nutshell.

-The rest is out of your hands.
-At least for punto banco.
+The rest is out of your hands – at least for punto banco.
 The only reason to understand the other stuff is so you know what’s going on, can follow along – which is where all the excitement will come from – and so you’re not confused as to why you were paid or not.

 That’s why it’s sort of funny to us how people mistake this for a hard game to learn.
-If anything, it’s one of the easiest and most hands off casino games out there between the lack of decision and strategy.
+If anything, it’s one of the easiest and most hands-off casino games out there, between the lack of decision and strategy.

-If you’re into that sort of thing – a game where you can place your bets, relax and enjoy the lower house edge – then you should give baccarat a shot.
+If you’re into that sort of thing – a game where you can place your bets, relax, and enjoy the lower house edge – then you should give baccarat a shot.
 Because few other casino games can say the same thing.